bsrinivasa/wikimatch/README.md

 #### query-overpass.js

 Queries Overpass for OSM features (cities) around a particular coordinate.
-See query.ql for the query.
+See `query.overpassql` for the query.
 Returns results as CSV.

 #### query-wikidata.js